Got a bunch of leftover beef brisket and are not sure what to do with it? These leftover brisket recipes offer creative ways to use your leftovers.

 Source: learningtosmoke.com

 Whipping up a hearty breakfast to prepare for a big day?
-Trying to get your kids to try something new?
-Either way, this cast iron skillet is bursting with enough flavor and protein to do the job.
+This cast iron skillet is bursting with enough flavor and protein to do the job.

-Plus, it’s a fantastic way to get rid of brisket leftovers in your fridge before your next grocery run.
+Plus, it’s a fantastic way to get rid of brisket leftovers in your fridge.

 Love this recipe?
 You might enjoy these high calorie breakfast ideas!